 A secure vPod, fully isolated by a VLAN, running Ubuntu 20.04 or Ubuntu 18.04.

-Server(s) (the number of servers you have access to depends on the Pod you have chosen.
+One or more servers.
+(The number of servers you have access to depends on the Pod you have chosen.
 A server runs the Poplar graph engine and communicates with IPUs.)

 V-IPU client software.